Peharge/Chatpp/README.md

 # Chat++

 **🚨 IMPORTANT: NOT PUBLIC YET!!! 🚨**
-and not yet commented (I will make this repository readable by 01.12.2024)
+and not yet commented (I will make this repository readable by i don't know)

 | Nr.    | Chat++                | Chat++ 2                           | Chat++ 3         | Chat++ 4         | Chat++ 5         |
 |--------|--------------------------|------------------------------------|-------------------|-------------------|-------------------|